Cecile-Lebleu/Cecile_Lebleu/src/content/blog/basic-swift/index.md

 Swift is a programming language built for developing apps for the Apple ecosystem.
 It’s somewhat similar to C and Objective-C, which doesn’t mean much to me — if you’re in the same position, this guide is for you.

+> For this quick-start guide, I will assume you already know modern JavaScript fairly well.
+I will constantly compare JavaScript and Swift, just to make it easier for us JS-folk.

 ## Basic syntax

 - **Comments** work like in JavaScript. `//` starts an inline comment, `/* ... */` defines a multi-line one.